redhat-developer/app-services-ui/CREATING-NEW-MODULE.md

 # Creating a new MicroFrontend to Application Services UI

 The Application Services UI is developed as a series of micro-frontends.
 The Application Services UI app is the host app for all the micro-frontends that make up Managed Services.
-Each micro-frontend is integrated using [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) which allows us to have each individual micro-frontend developed and deployed individually and integrated at runtime in the end users browser.
+Each micro-frontend is integrated using [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) which allows us to have each individual micro-frontend developed and deployed individually and integrated at runtime in the end user's browser.

 One or more micro-frontends are stored in a Git repository (normally on [GitHub](https://github.com) if the micro-frontend is open source, or on [GitLab](https://gitlab.cee.redhat.com/) if the micro-frontend isn't open source).
 The entire set of micro-frontends are stored in many Git repositories.

-Each git repository results in one (or more) Webpack builds and the output of the Webpack build is  is deployed to a path on cloud.redhat.com (e.g. https://cloud.redhat.com/beta/apps/rhosak-control-plane-ui-build)
+Each git repository results in one (or more) Webpack builds and the output of the Webpack build is deployed to a path on cloud.redhat.com (e.g. https://cloud.redhat.com/beta/apps/rhosak-control-plane-ui-build)

 Each micro-frontend is loaded on demand from that path at runtime using [React Suspense](https://reactjs.org/docs/concurrent-mode-suspense.html).
-This means that not all the micro-frontends that need loading up front.
+This means that not all the micro-frontends need to be loaded up front.

 NOTE: Multiple micro-frontends can be stored in the same git repository, and built by the same Webpack build.

-If you are developing locally you need to run a webpack dev server for each .
-As the micro-frontends are loaded on demand, with a fallback, not all micro-frontends need to be running for you to develop your micro-frontend.
+If you are developing locally, you need to run a webpack dev server for each micro-frontend.
+Since the micro-frontends are loaded on demand (with a fallback) not all micro-frontends need to be running for you to develop your micro-frontend.

 Most micro-frontends are assigned to a URL path subtree of the application.
-Some provide "shared functionality" (functionality that other micro-frontends can reuse e.g. the quick start drawer from the `guides` micro-frontend) and can be used in other ways (in our quick start drawer example as a parent component for all other micro-frontends).
+Some provide "shared functionality" (functionality that other micro-frontends can reuse (e.g. the quick start drawer from the `guides` micro-frontend) and can be used in other ways (e.g. in our quick start drawer example as a parent component for all other micro-frontends).

 ## Adding a new micro-frontend from a new Git repository